 This course covers basic mathematical concepts that are essential in computer science, and then uses them to teach the theory of formal languages and machine models of languages.
 The notion of computability will be introduced in order to discuss undecidable problems.
 The topics covered include: regular, context-free and context-sensitive languages, finite state automata, Turing machines, decidability, and computational complexity.
 Offered in alternate years.

 Requisite: None, although analytical aptitude is essential.
 Fall semester.
-Professor L. McGeoch.2015-16: Not offered
+Professor L. McGeoch.2018-19: Offered in Spring 2019

 Computer operating systems are responsible for allowing multiple users and their programs to share the hardware resources of a single machine.
 The policies implemented in an operating system determine its ability to provide good performance, fair sharing, isolation between programs, and predictable behavior.
 There are many policy choices that determine these properties, and measuring their effect requires empirical experimentation and analysis.